 At $\phi \to +\infty$ ($z\to-\infty$), for the function $\Psi_{j,m}\sim (-z)^{-m+1/2}w_{reg}(z)$ so the first term in the brackets corresponds to the falling exponent $e^{Q(j+1/2)\phi}$, while $(-z)^{-1-j}$ gives the rising $e^{-Q(j+1/2)\phi}$ in the wave function $\Psi_{j,m}$ corresponding to \eqref{genericj} for $j\leq -1/2$.
 The reflection coefficient in \eqref{F_z_infty} is given by

-The discrete spectrum is determined by the zeros of the reflection coefficient, see Sec.~\ref{sec:vertices}, which ensures that the rising exponent is absent at \beq -j-|m|=-n, \qquad n=0,1,..., \eeq The reflection coefficient \eqref{refl_reg} coincides with the $k$-independent part of the exact formula \eqref{refl_GK}, obtained using the $SL(2,R)/U(1)$ coset (super-)conformal theory on the cigar.
-Indeed, we see that the equations \eqref{w_eq_z} and \eqref{Psi_eq_t} do not depend on $k$, so our result \eqref{refl_reg} from the effective gravity approach reproduces the exact expression \eqref{refl_GK} only in the limit of large $k$ (or the leading order in $\alpha'$), while missing the $\alpha' \sim 1/k$ world-sheet corrections~\footnote{Although the target space geometry \eqref{deformed_Liouville} itself in the supersymmetric case (in contrast to the bosonic 2D black hole) does not receive the $\alpha' \sim 1/k$ corrections.}.
-Although the reflection coefficient \eqref{refl_reg} gives the correct discrete spectrum \eqref{discrete}, the lower unitarity bound for allowed values of $j$ in \eqref{no_ghosts} is not reproduced in this approximation.
+The discrete spectrum is determined by the zeros of the reflection coefficient, see Sec.~\ref{sec:vertices}, which ensures that the rising exponent is absent at \beq -j-|m|=-n, \qquad n=0,1,..., \eeq The reflection coefficient \eqref{refl_reg} coincides with the $k$-independent part of the exact formula \eqref{refl_GK}, obtained using the $SL(2,R)/U(1)$ coset (super)conformal theory, and matches with the statement of the previous section that the mass-deformed \ntwo Liouville theory is $T$-dual to the supersymmetric black hole with cigar geometry (so these theories have the same spectrum of string states).
+Indeed, we see that Eqs. \eqref{w_eq_z} and \eqref{Psi_eq_t} do not depend on $k$, so our result \eqref{refl_reg} from the effective gravity approach reproduces the exact expression \eqref{refl_GK} only in the limit of large $k$ (or the leading order in $\alpha'$), while missing the $\alpha' \sim 1/k$ world-sheet corrections~\footnote{Although the target space geometry \eqref{deformed_Liouville} itself in the supersymmetric case (in contrast to the bosonic 2D black hole) does not receive the $\alpha' \sim 1/k$ corrections.} (even in the supersymmetric case).
+We point out again here, that although the gravity approximation in the mirror to Liouville ``cigar theory'' works only at large \(k\to\infty\), still the $k$-independent conclusions can be applied to the most interesting critical \(k=1\) case.
+In particular, the reflection coefficient \eqref{refl_reg} reproduces the correct discrete spectrum \eqref{discrete} however misses the lower unitarity bound for allowed values of $j$ in \eqref{no_ghosts}.

-We see that our result \eqref{refl_reg} matches with the statement of the previous section that the mass-deformed \ntwo Liouville theory is $T$-dual to the supersymmetric black hole with cigar geometry (so these theories have the same spectrum of string states).
-However, it also shows that the effective gravity approach we have used above misses $1/k$ ($\alpha'$) corrections to the reflection coefficient even in the supersymmetric case.

 Under conditions \eqref{discrete_condition} for integer and half-integer $j$ and $m$ the parameters \eqref{alpha_beta} of the hypergeometric equation \eqref{w_eq_z} become integers, and it can be solved in terms of rational functions.
-For the branch of solutions to \eqref{discrete_condition} with \(m\geq |j|>0\) one gets the polynomial solutions
+For the branch of solutions to \eqref{discrete_condition} with \(m\geq |j|>0\) one gets the polynomial solutions,

 For negative values of \(m\leq j<0\), using a Kummer identity one can write